-As a part of our mission to build the church and improve society worldwide, the Wheaton community is one that stretches around the globe, engaging cultures through missions and academics.
+As a part of our mission to build the church and benefit society worldwide, the Wheaton community is one that stretches around the globe, engaging cultures through missions and academics.
 As our second president, Charles Blanchard stated “the College can have no joy unless those whom it instructs become powers in the world, working for righteousness.”

 Wheaton's first missionaries graduated in 1873, serving in Greece and Mexico.
 Today, wherever you go, Wheaton Alumni are serving worldwide, caring for the spiritual, physical, and educational needs of other nations through ministry, business, medicine, teaching, and a host of other professions.